keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 For information about  advanced installation options, refer to [Modify Helm configuration options](install.md).

-After finishing your installation, your system is clean and prepared to accept the resources from your backup.
+After the installation finishes, restore the Keptn resources from your backup:
 To apply them execute:

 ```shell
 kubectl apply -f backup.yaml
 ```

-> **Note** Please be aware that all Keptn applications will start the deployment from the start and there is no guerantee that the system will return to the state before re-installation, eve if you created the backup correctly.
+> **Note** Please be aware that some Keptn applications may start the deployment from the beginning (if the `Deployments` are in place) and the system is not guaranteed to return to the exact state it was in before re-installation, even if you created the backup correctly.

 ## Migrate from v0.6.0 to v0.7.0